mauricioszabo/hydrogen/docs/Troubleshooting.md

   - solved by upgrading the `jupyter` version (see [this comment](https://github.com/nteract/hydron/issues/88#issuecomment-136761769) );

-- If Hydron doesn't output any results for Atom version < 1.13 (see issue [#326](https://github.com/nteract/hydron/issues/326)), check that you haven't disabled `Use Shadow DOM` under `Settings > Editor`.
+- If Hydron doesn't output any results for Pulsar version < 1.13 (see issue [#326](https://github.com/nteract/hydron/issues/326)), check that you haven't disabled `Use Shadow DOM` under `Settings > Editor`.
 This option should be enabled.